 1. draw on natural capital approaches to assess the nature and value of the ecosystem services generated by successful restoration activities, and

 2. identify marine restoration actions that will maximise the return-on-investment for both climate change adaptation and mitigation.

-Phoebe’s PhD is supervised by Professor Kerrie Wilson and Professor Ian J. Bateman and supported by the QUEX Institute.
+Phoebe’s PhD is supported by the QUEX Institute.